bitovi/academy/src/typescript/9-generics.md

 cardNumber.next("1234")
 ```

-Let's look at making a basic class to collect a list of things.
+Let’s look at making a basic class to collect a list of things.

 ```typescript
 class Collection {